Resource Management and Circuit Scheduling for Distributed Quantum Computing Interconnect Networks

-This section evaluates the proposed scheduling algorithms through simulations.
-We consider a DQC network consisting of 16 QPUs within a data centre.
-The QPUs have the following capacities: four QPUs with a capacity of 8 qubits, four with a capacity of 12 qubits, four with a capacity of 16 qubits, and four with a capacity of 20 qubits.
+We consider a DQC network comprising 16 QPUs within a data centre.
+The QPUs are heterogeneous, with four QPUs of capacity 8 qubits, four of capacity 12 qubits, four of capacity 16 qubits, and four of capacity 20 qubits.
 These capacities are randomly assigned to individual QPUs using a fixed random seed to ensure consistent QPU configurations across all simulations.
 The entire simulation process is repeated for 10 different seed values, and the average results are presented.

-The network adopts a fat tree topology of four pods with each pod consisting of 4 QPUs, as illustrated in Fig.~\ref{fig:quantumNetwork}(a).
-In Sec.~\ref{sec:DQC_network_model}, we have defined two key parameters characterising the links in the logical topology: time required to establish entanglement ($T_{j_1 j_2}$) and fidelity ($F_{j_1 j_2}$) of entanglement generation for remote gates.
+{The network adopts a fat tree topology of four pods with each pod consisting of 4 QPUs, as illustrated in Fig.~\ref{fig:quantumNetwork}(a).
+Since fibre lengths within a data centre are short (ranging from a few metres to hundreds of metres), propagation loss and delay are negligible and the primary source of link loss is assumed to be the optical switches.
+For a link traversing $n_s$ intermediate switches, the total link transmission efficiency is approximated as $\eta_{\rm link} \approx {\eta'_s} ^{n_s}$, where $\eta'_s = 10^{-\eta_s/10}$ is the per-switch transmission efficiency and $\eta_s$ is the per-switch loss in dB.} In Sec.~\ref{sec:DQC_network_model}, we have defined two key parameters characterising the links in the logical topology: time required to establish entanglement ($T_{j_1 j_2}$) and fidelity ($F_{j_1 j_2}$) of entanglement generation for remote gates.
 Here, we specify their values for the 4-pod fat-tree topology used in our simulations.
-This topology features three types of links, distinguished by the number of optical switches along the path---specifically, 1, 3, or 5 switches.
+This topology features three types of links, distinguished by the number of optical switches along the path, specifically, 1, 3, or 5 switches.
 We denote the corresponding latency values by $T_{\text{link}_1}$, $T_{\text{link}_3}$, and $T_{\text{link}_5}$, respectively.
-Assuming an elementary link latency of $T_{\text{el}}$ (corresponding to entanglement generation time between QPUs without loss from any optical switches), and noting that the entanglement generation rate is directly affected by link loss, thus the latency for each link type is calculated using the formula:
+Assuming an elementary link latency of $T_{\text{el}}$ (corresponding to entanglement generation time between QPUs without loss from any optical switches), and noting that the entanglement generation rate is directly affected by link loss, the latency for each link type is calculated as: